5 Ways Debt Relief May Improve Your Health

 3. Confront Thoughts and Feelings You’ve Been Avoiding

-Even before your debt is fully resolved, your mental well-being can benefit from starting a program.
-By confronting your financial situation and implementing a plan, you’ll be able to unburden your mind of the uncertainty that often accompanies unresolved debts.
+Even before your debt is fully paid off, your mental well-being can benefit from getting help.
+By confronting your financial situation and implementing a plan, you’ll be able to unburden your mind of the uncertainty that often accompanies outstanding debts.

 Also, if you’ve been ignoring or suppressing your feelings about your financial situation, starting to confront those is a first step toward healthily processing them.